What is Estrogen Dominance?

 How do female hormones work?

 The two primary female hormones are estrogen and progesterone which are both secreted by the ovaries.
-They offset each another and help to maintain optimal balance within our body.
-If one hormone becomes disrupted or out of balance, it can create a ripple affect that may create problems within the entire body system.
-In a simple way, I will explain the roll of each within the body to help one have a better understanding of estrogen dominance.
+They offset each other and help to maintain optimal balance within our body.
+If one hormone becomes disrupted or out of balance, it can create a ripple effect that may create problems within the entire body system.
+In a simple way, I will explain the role of each within the body to help one have a better understanding of estrogen dominance.

 Our body is designed to attain homeostasis yet if there is too much estrogen in the body it will increase another hormone to offset the imbalance and that is where we can get into a situation of excess estrogen.
 The hormone the body calls upon is called progesterone.

 Progesterone is what is referred to as a pro-gestation hormone.
 Pregnancy will not be successful if there is not a sufficient amount of progesterone.
 It protects us against the “growth effect” of estrogen.
 Progesterone, similar to estrogen, is made in primarily in the ovaries and also in the adrenal glands.
 Progesterone is made from pregnenolone, which comes from cholesterol.

 The table below reflects how both of those hormones balance one another:

 Source: Dr. Lam.com

 |Causes endometrium to proliferate||Maintains secretory endometrium|